Discover the SciOpen Platform and Achieve Your Research Goals with Ease.

-Eu2+-doped glass has attracted considerable interest due to its dual functionality in X-ray imaging and white light emitting diode (LED).
-However, the amorphous nature of glass restricts the improvement of luminescent efficiency of Eu2+-doped glass.
-Here, four strategies including selecting oxyfluoride glass as host, regulating optical basicity, introducing appropriate heavy elements, and adding carbon powders as reducing agent were proposed to prepare Eu2+-doped glass with excellent X-ray excited luminescence (XEL) and efficient blue-cyan photoluminescence (PL).
+Eu2+-doped glass has attracted considerable interest due to its dual functionality in X-ray imaging and white light-emitting diodes (LEDs).
+However, the amorphous nature of glass restricts the improvement of the luminescent efficiency of Eu2+-doped glass.
+Here, four strategies, including selecting oxyfluoride glass as the host, regulating optical basicity, introducing appropriate heavy elements, and adding carbon powders as reducing agents, were proposed to prepare Eu2+-doped glass with excellent X-ray excited luminescence (XEL) and efficient blue–cyan photoluminescence (PL).
 For scintillating performance, the optimal glass exhibits a record-breaking XEL intensity reaching 308% of that of commercial Bi4Ge3O12.
-Together with high transmittance (>80% at 472 nm), linear response to X-ray dose, and low detection limit (6.0 mGyair/s), the imaging resolution based on optimal glass reaches up to 24 lp/mm.
-For PL performance, the intense blue-cyan light of optimal glass processes high external quantum efficiency of 71.2% and excellent thermal stability (PL intensity at 423 K is 57.7% of that at room temperature).
-When combined with the 400 nm chip, optimal glass effectively fills cyan gap and elevates the color rendering index of white LED to 91.8.
-This work offers valuable guidelines and design principles for improving XEL and PL performance of Eu2+-doped glass.
+Together with high transmittance (> 80% at 472 nm), linear response to X-ray dose, and low detection limit (6.0 μGyair/s), the imaging resolution based on optimal glass reaches 24 lp/mm.
+For PL performance, the intense blue–cyan light of the optimal glass possesses a high external quantum efficiency of 71.2% and excellent thermal stability (the PL intensity at 423 K is 57.7% of that at room temperature).
+When combined with the 400-nm chip, the optimal glass effectively fills the cyan gap and elevates the color rendering index of the white LED to 91.8.
+This work offers valuable guidelines and design principles for improving the XEL and PL performance of Eu2+-doped glass.

 Comments on this article